-The idea of an international anti-corruption academy arose out of Interpol’s International Group of Experts on Corruption, which at the time included Martin Kreutner, IACA’s current Dean, Michael Hershman, President of the Fairfax Group and a member of IACA’s International Senior Advisory Board, and the late Franz-Hermann Brüner, Director-General of the European Anti-Fraud Office (OLAF) at the time.
+The idea of an international anti-corruption academy arose out of INTERPOL’s International Group of Experts on Corruption, which at the time included Martin Kreutner, IACA’s current Dean, Michael Hershman, Chairperson of IACA’s International Senior Advisory Board, and the late Franz-Hermann Brüner, Director-General of the European Anti-Fraud Office (OLAF) at the time.
 The adoption of the UNCAC in 2005 and its subsequent implementation in many countries also played an influential role.

 By 31 December 2010, the last day the agreement was open for signature, 50 UN Member States and three international organizations had signed it.
 With more than 50 Members in such a short time span, IACA came to characterize one of the most successful international initiatives in history.
 On 8 March 2011, it gained the status of an international organization, and has since witnessed an ever growing number Members and partners.